Unveiling the secret world of cat oral health: Understanding and preventing oral health issues

 Poor Dental Hygiene

-2. Neglecting annual checkups: If regular dental check-ups are not carried out by a veterinarian, oral lesions or congenital dental anomalies that could influence the animal's oral health could go unnoticed.
+- Neglecting annual checkups: If regular dental check-ups are not carried out by a veterinarian, oral lesions or congenital dental anomalies that could influence the animal's oral health could go unnoticed.

-2. Nutritional Deficiencies: Certain diets, especially those high in carbohydrates and lacking essential nutrients such as calcium and vitamin D, can affect dental health and contribute to dental abnormalities and weakened tooth structure.
+- Nutritional Deficiencies: Certain diets, especially those high in carbohydrates and lacking essential nutrients such as calcium and vitamin D, can affect dental health and contribute to dental abnormalities and weakened tooth structure.

 Genetics and Breed Predispositions

-2. Hereditary Conditions: Inherited conditions, such as malocclusions (misaligned teeth) or dental abnormalities, can increase the risk of dental problems in cats.
+- Hereditary Conditions: Inherited conditions, such as malocclusions (misaligned teeth) or dental abnormalities, can increase the risk of dental problems in cats.

 Age-Related Factors

-2. Degenerative Changes: Age-related changes, such as gum recession, tooth root exposure, and loss of dental enamel, can contribute to dental problems in older cats.
+- Degenerative Changes: Age-related changes, such as gum recession, tooth root exposure, and loss of dental enamel, can contribute to dental problems in older cats.

 Others

-1. Systemic diseases: Some systemic diseases, such as kidney disease or diabetes, can affect the oral health of cats.
+- Systemic diseases: Some systemic diseases, such as kidney disease or diabetes, can affect the oral health of cats.
 These conditions can increase susceptibility to dental infections and other oral issues.
 It's important to address and manage these underlying diseases to maintain the oral health of cats.

 Understanding the causes of this disease is crucial for taking proactive measures to prevent its onset.
-Implementing a comprehensive dental care regimen, including regular brushing, appropriate diet choices, and routine veterinary examinations, can help prevent dental problems.
+Implementing a comprehensive oral care regimen, including regular brushing, appropriate diet choices, and routine veterinary examinations, can help prevent dental problems.

-Regular Dental Care Routines at Home
+Regular Oral Care Routines at Home

-1. Brushing Teeth: Establish a regular tooth-brushing routine (several times a week) using a feline-friendly toothbrush and toothpaste.
+- Brushing Teeth: Establish a regular tooth-brushing routine (several times a week) using a feline-friendly toothbrush and toothpaste.
 Take a look at our article Your Cat Needs Their Teeth Brushed - All You Need to know to know more about.

-4. Check for Signs of Dental Problems: Regularly inspect your cat's mouth for signs of dental problems, including bad breath, red or inflamed gums, visible tartar or discoloration, and changes in eating habits.
+- Check for Signs of Dental Problems: Regularly inspect your cat's mouth for signs of dental problems, including bad breath, red or inflamed gums, visible tartar or discoloration, and changes in eating habits.
 Promptly report any abnormalities to your veterinarian for evaluation.

-Dental-Friendly Diet and Treats
+Oral-Friendly Food and Treats

-1. Avoid Excessive Carbohydrates: Limit the consumption of diets high in carbohydrates, as these can contribute to plaque formation and dental decay.
+- Avoid Excessive Carbohydrates: Limit the consumption of diets high in carbohydrates, as these can contribute to plaque formation and dental decay.
 Opt for diets rich in protein and low in carbohydrates to support dental health and overall well-being.
 Take a look at our article I Started Feeding my Cat Raw.
 YOU SHOULD TOO! to know more about.

 Professional Dental Cleanings by a Veterinarian

-1. Schedule Regular Veterinary Examinations: Schedule routine dental check-ups with your veterinarian to monitor your cat's oral health and detect potential issues early.
+- Schedule Regular Veterinary Examinations: Schedule routine dental check-ups with your veterinarian to monitor your cat's oral health and detect potential issues early.

 What can we do if they have some oral problem?